-Tristan Otto is the only original skeleton of a T. rex in Europe to date.
+Tristan Otto is one of a few skeletons of a T. rex in Europe to date.
 The twelve-metre-long and four-metre-high deep black skeleton of the predatory dinosaur from the Upper Cretaceous period was found in the Hell Creek Formation in Montana, USA, in 2010 and is privately owned.
 It is among the best-preserved Tyrannosaurus rex specimens worldwide and is being studied by a team of scientists at the Museum für Naturkunde Berlin.

 The exhibition “Tristan – Berlin bares teeth” takes visitors on an exciting expedition around Tyrannosaurus rex.
-Tristan Otto, the only original skeleton of a T. rex on display in Europe to date, is the heart and soul of the show.
+Tristan Otto, one of a few skeletons of a T. rex on display in Europe, is the heart and soul of the show.
 The predatory dinosaur is twelve metres long.
 Extraordinary media stations and original exhibits tell riveting stories relating to the discovery of - and research on - the illustrious predatory dinosaur from the Upper Cretaceous period.
 Try the Tristan-App to extend your experience.

 What questions are scientists trying to answer?
 What new insights are they hoping for from fossilised bones that are more than 65 million years old?
 What do the bones tell us about Tristan’s life?
 The exhibition is an exceptional experiment.
 The results of the research programme will contribute to the exhibition in years to come and will let visitors take along in this journey.
 Be part of it.